-For the purposes of this clause "current continuous service" shall be either any continuous service with GBCH and/or NMDHB, which has not been broken by an absence of more than three months.
+For the purposes of this clause "current continuous service" shall be either any continuous service with GBCH and/or Te Whatu Ora - Health NZ in the Nelson Marlborough District, which has not been broken by an absence of more than three months.
 However, where the employee remains engaged on nursing related work or study whilst absent, the period of three months shall extend to twelve months.